keptn/lifecycle-toolkit/docs/content/en/docs/snippets/tasks/install.md

 ## Install version 0.6.0 and above

-In version 0.6.0 and later, you can install the Lifecycle Toolkit using helm charts:
+In version 0.6.0 and later, you can install the Lifecycle Toolkit using helm charts, or manifests.

+For installing the Lifecycle Toolkit via Helm chart:

 ```shell
 helm repo add keptn-lifecycle-toolkit https://charts.lifecycle.keptn.sh